|ENGT 101 - Introduction to Technical Drawing & Graphics (Same as ARCH 101, CIV 101)M||3.0|

 Advisory:CIT 102; It is also advised that students have a knowledge of elementary algebra and geometry concepts.

 This course is for students interested in the career fields of civil design drafting, surveying/mapping, and civil engineering.
 It covers the principles and practices of land surveying, including measuring distance, direction, elevation and position; topographic mapping; and the use and care of surveying equipment.
 The fundamentals of global positioning systems (GPS) and their applications in land surveying will also be introduced.
 This course will also be beneficial for practitioners in the construction industry who need to acquire property data.

-This course is an introduction to graphics as used in engineering design and the systematic use of graphic solutions and descriptive geometry to solve three dimensional engineering problems involving space, points, planes and lines.
-Technical drawing using I.S.O. and A.N.S.I. standards including geometric dimensioning and tolerancing, will be stressed with a conceptual design project and preparation of working drawings.
+In this course, emphasis is placed on technical drawing using International Organization for Standardization (ISO) and American National Standards Institute (ANSI) standards, including geometric dimensioning and tolerancing (GD&T), for the purposes of completing a conceptual design project and the preparation of working drawings.
 This course is required for all students working towards a degree or certificate in the Architecture and Engineering Design Drafting program.
-The course is also recommended for students interested in transferring to Schools of Engineering.
+The course is also recommended for students interested in transferring to schools of engineering.

 |GIS 221 - Cartography Design and Geographic Information SystemsM||4.0|